 Vera Zvonareva vs. Katie Boulter: Prediction and Match Betting Odds | WTA Ningbo, China Women Singles 2023

-Katie Boulter (No. 50) will meet Vera Zvonareva in the Round of 32 of the WTA Ningbo, China Women Singles 2023 on Sunday, September 24.
+In the Round of 32 of the WTA Ningbo, China Women Singles 2023 on Monday, Katie Boulter (ranked No. 50) takes on Vera Zvonareva.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!